openshift/installer/docs/user/openstack/customization.md

 * `clusterOSImageProperties` (optional list of strings): a list of properties to be added to the installer-uploaded ClusterOSImage in Glance.
 The default is to not set any properties. `clusterOSImageProperties` is ignored when `clusterOSImage` points to an existing image in Glance.
 * `apiVIP` (optional string): An IP address on the machineNetwork that will be assigned to the API VIP.
 Be aware that the `10` and `11` of the machineNetwork will be taken by neutron dhcp by default, and wont be available.
 * `ingressVIP` (optional string): An IP address on the machineNetwork that will be assigned to the ingress VIP.
 Be aware that the `10` and `11` of the machineNetwork will be taken by neutron dhcp by default, and wont be available.
-* `machinesSubnet` (optional string): the UUID of an OpenStack subnet to install the nodes of the cluster onto.
+* `controlPlanePort` (optional object): the UUID and/or Name of an OpenStack Network and its Subnets where to install the nodes of the cluster onto.
 For more information on how to install with a custom subnet, see the [custom subnets](#custom-subnets) section of the docs.
 * `defaultMachinePlatform` (optional object): Default [OpenStack-specific machine pool properties](#machine-pools) which apply to [machine pools](../customization.md#machine-pools) that do not define their own OpenStack-specific properties.

 ## Machine pools